 My telepathic abilities are strongest in the morning, so the timing was good on Friday for watching John Boehner's early news conference, when he announced his resignation from the House Speakership and Congress.
 I should explain to new readers that over the years, in addition to my native abilities, I've developed techniques to read people's minds while I watch them live on TV.
 It has to do with synchronizing waves on the electromagnetic spectrum (and "cousin spectrums") that are discrete, but carry similar information.
 I had very clear reception Friday morning.

 While waiting for Boehner to arrive, CNN put on President Obama's news conference with Chinese Premier Xi Jinping, and the President was asked his take on Boehner's resignation.
-I tuned out the words (which I often need to do in order to concentrate on politicians) and watched his face and listened to the sounds (not words) coming out of his mouth.
+I tuned out the words (which I often need to do in order to concentrate on inner thoughts), watched Obama's face and listened to the sounds (not words) coming out of his mouth.

 Obama is feeling a certain glee that the other party is in such a mess when his party isn't, but he worries that his party is next.
 He worries that if the Tea Party really becomes so unwieldy that the GOP has to renounce it, a new, more rational GOP may emerge that no longer serves as a foil to accent Democratic saintliness.
 Obama knows, as well, that it isn't just the Tea Party that's messing things up.
 American and international politics are one big distraction from what's really going on: the end game for humans.
 We spend all our time squawking about "controversies" handed us by the parties- always having to do with promoting this or that law that supports someone's world-view- while the real issue is that, because of our species' undiminished and seemingly undiminishable drive to conquer all before it, we face a very real extinction threat.
 Neither Party talks about this in realistic terms, so any move to rationalize politics would include Democrats.